The best sim racing games for 2018http://www.classicandperformancecar.comClassic and Performance CarClassic and Performance Car

 Forza Motorsport 7

 Project CARS 2

 Sometimes it's good to blow off a little steam on your favourite racing sim game.
-Here's our list of the best available to buy and race right now
+Here's our list of the best available to buy and race in 2018

 Sometimes it's good to blow off a little steam on your favourite racing sim game.
 Here's our list of the best available to buy and race right now.